 Menu

-I have co-founded several interdisciplinary co-creative projects, including “Bienal Concepción, Arte & Ciencia” and “Tiempos de Muralismo.”
-Additionally, I have co-created projects focused on interdisciplinary pedagogy, communication, and visualization of science, such as “ASKXXI: Art + Science Knowledge Building and Sharing in the XXI Century,” conducted in collaboration with the US Embassy, and “Robsonella Project,” an educational contemporary illustration project co-founded with Felipe Portilla.
-At present, I am working as an associate researcher at the Instituto Milenio in Socioecología Costera SECOS, and I am an active member of the “Artistas por la Ciencia” collective.
-In addition to my collaborative projects, I also work independently as a visual artist in my studio.
+I have co-founded several interdisciplinary and co-creative projects, including Bienal Concepción, Arte & Ciencia and Tiempos de Muralismo.
+I have also co-created projects centered on pedagogy, communication, and the visualization of science, such as ASKXXI: Art + Science Knowledge Building and Sharing in the XXI Century—conducted in collaboration with the US Embassy—and Proyecto Robsonella, an educational illustration initiative.
+At present, I work part-time as an Associate Researcher at the Instituto Milenio en Socioecología Costera (SECOS), where I lead the arts + science research area.
+Alongside this collaborative work, I sustain my independent practice as a visual artist, both in the studio and in nature in my hometown of Puerto Varas, Chile.

 Input your search keywords and press Enter.